 As a result, you’ll have a list of pages to target for your outreach to get mentioned.

-Opportunity #2: Seeding References with Your Own Content
+2. Seeding References with Your Own Content

 Another method to optimize for the “From Sources Across the Web” SERP feature is to create and optimize content on your own site that thoroughly covers the relevant terms and concepts.

-Additionally, ensure these content pieces are well-interlinked, optimized for the keywords you’re targeting, and cover related entities in-depth.
+Additionally, ensure these content pieces are well-interlinked, optimized for the topics you’re targeting, and cover related entities in-depth.
 This will help Google understand the relationship between terms and increase the visibility of your content.

 It’s also beneficial to actively promote your content across social media, newsletters, and through partnerships.
 The more visibility your content gets, the more likely it is to be referenced by others, further boosting your chances of appearing in the SERP feature.